Integrating sound level meters and Leq explained1st Feb 2018

 Being an average level, Leq can go up and down but the longer it is measured for (time), the more stable the average gets, as it measures all the noise from the beginning of the measurement.
 If we were to get to this 'stable' value manually it would require multiple steps and many calculations to divide the sound exposure by the time over which the measurements were taken, however since the invention of more sophisticated integrating-averaging sound level meters we have these instruments to do all the hard work for us.

 What to look for when choosing an Integrating Sound Level Meter

 Regulation 5 of the Control of Noise at Work Regulations 2005 states that an employer should carry out a risk assessment and that the assessment shall include consideration of the level, type and duration of exposure, including any exposure to peak sound pressure".
 Appendix 1 of the Regulations further define what should be measured :

-"When making measurements to estimate the noise exposure of a person at work, you need to ascertain the equivalent continuous A-weighted sound pressure level (LAeq) the represents the noise the person is exposed to during the working day.
-You also need to ascertain the maximum C-weighted peak sound pressure level or levels to the person is exposed."
+"When making measurements to estimate the noise exposure of a person at work, you need to ascertain the equivalent continuous A-weighted sound pressure level (LAeq) that represents the noise the person is exposed to during the working day.
+You also need to ascertain the maximum C-weighted peak sound pressure level or levels the person is exposed to."

 [See the Noise Regulations for further information]

 So at a minimum, a sound level meter used for noise at work assessments must be capable of measuring the: